gree/Relay/README.md

     * If it fails then it will try to connect to the next listener randomly selected until it is able to connect to one.
     * If it fails to connect to any listener it just keeps the file, logs the error and waits for the next cycle to kick off.

+Note that sending the SIGINT signal (Ctrl+C or kill -2) to the process will result it in waiting to finish sending data through any currently open connections and then shutting down gracefully.

 ###The command line params to start your relay sender process -
--http_port - The port on which the listener returns a "SUCCESS" response.
+-http_port - The port on which the sender returns a "SUCCESS" response.
 It is used as a health check that the process is running.

 -listener_port - The port on which to SEND THE DATA TO. ie. It'll be the port on which the receiving process will listen to.